-Another transportation option is the Cinderella and Strömma Kanalbolaget boats from the pier at Strandvägen – these sometimes have faster connections, but are also pricier and need to be booked in advance.
-All of the islands we’ve recommended are served by both ferry companies – for some of the year, at least.
+Another transport option is the Cinderella and Strömma Kanalbolaget boats from the pier at Strandvägen.
+These sometimes have faster connections, but are also pricier and need to be booked in advance, and only run from mid-April to early November.

 Honestly, the little group of islands known as Fjäderholmarna is so close to the city centre that the only acceptable excuse for missing it is bad weather.

-Fjäderholmarna is super easy to reach from Strömkajen (just 20 minutes by ferry), and is perfect if you want to make a quick half-day trip into the archipelago without spending much cash or traveling too far away from the city center.
+Fjäderholmarna is super easy to reach from Strömkajen (just 30 minutes by ferry), and is perfect if you want to make a quick half-day trip into the archipelago without spending much cash or travelling too far away from the city centre.

 Be aware that you may not get to see a specific sign or hear an announcement when you arrive because Fjäderholmarna is so close – if you get confused, just ask the captain to make sure you get to the right place.